Sandgate Country Park

 It was partially on the basis of the provision of Phase 1 of Sandgate Country Park that the planning application was allowed on appeal.
 Millford Grange Appeal Decision Paragraphs 87-93 and 116 refer.

 Old RMC Quarry – 11 acres approximately

-There is onward access to Georges Lane, via a newly defined path created by the National Trust across one of their fields provides a route from Millford Grange to Georges Lane.
+A path provided by the National Trust across one of their fields provides a route from Millford Grange to Georges Lane.
 The NT path emerges onto Georges Lane near the NT Warren Hill car park providing a link to the existing public footpath across Washington Common to the A24 underpass.